Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 ### Settings container

+* The core version target is deprecated.
+Please choose another one.
+This error appears if you change the target core version to `ZK135` or `ZKPRE14`.
+Choose `ZK136` or `ZK14` instead.
 * The core version target is deprecated and going to be removed soon.
-This warning appears if you change the target core version to 1.3.x to `ZK135` or `ZK136`.
+This warning appears if you change the target core version to `ZK136`.
 Those are going to be removed in a later version.
 * Settings container must be assigned to an application.
 Should not occur in practice, this is just for completeness.
 * Scribite plug-ins require external controller and finder component.
 If you enable `generateScribitePlugins` you also need `generateExternalControllerAndFinder`.